e-gov/TARA-Doku/TechnicalSpecification.md

 | `email_verified`                                 | `false` - the e-mail address of the user has been verified.
 TARA always issues a value `false`.
 It means that TARA does not verify or issue information on whether or not the user has redirected his/her eesti.ee e-mail address.                                                         |
 | `phone_number`                                   | `+37200000766` - the user’s phone number.
 Issued only when authenticating with Estonian Mobile-ID service.
 The phone number is presented in E.164 format and prefixed by a country code.                                                                                                   |
 | `phone_number_verified`                          | `true` - the ownership of the phone number to the authenticating user has been confirmed.
 If the claim is present, then it is always `true`                                                                                                                                                |

-Identity token might consist other OpenID Connect protocol based fields that are not supported in TARA.
+Identity token might consist of other OpenID Connect protocol based fields that are not supported in TARA.

 The client application must obtain the identity token immediately or within `30` seconds (before the expiry time of the identity token).